braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 ## News Feed

-Key-value pairs can be added to a News Feed Card in the Braze message composer under the categories drop down-menu.
+Key-value pairs can be added to a News Feed Card in the Braze message composer under the categories dropdown.

 ![Key-value pairs section when composing a News Feed card in Braze.][23]